 Seaweed: a uniquely flavored snack.
 Some people love it, some people hate it, but most have an opinion about it either way.
-Have you ever wondered what your dog may think about the taste, or if they can even eat seaweed at all?
+Is seaweed safe for dogs?
+Yes – but have you ever wondered what your dog may think about the taste, or if they should even eat seaweed?

 Yes, dogs can eat edible seaweed.
 They can even get some great nutrients from it — if provided in moderation.

 And what do we mean by “edible seaweed?”
 Essentially, almost any seaweed that humans can eat can also be eaten by their canine companions.

 Letting your pup chow down on seaweed washed up on the beach, on the other hand, is inadvisable.
 A simple rule to follow here is, can you identify it as an edible seaweed?
 If not, then dissuade your dog from making a meal of it.